EvaWXHenderson/Evolution-Simulator/README.md

 - Creature: contains variables defining creature traits and functions defining actions creatures may take

 ### Map.py:
-Functions for generation and updating of maps containing: food sources (red), water sources (blue), and creatures (brown).
+Functions for generation and updating of maps containing: food sources (red), water sources (blue), and creatures (white).

 ### Display.py:
-Contains counters and lists to hold information for the display of creature trait information during simulation.
+Contains counters, lists, and functions to hold information for the display of creature trait information during simulation.

 ### Simulation.py:
 Used to run simulation program using Map.py, Evolution.py, and Display.py.